wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robotbuilder/advanced/robotbuilder-drive-tank.rst

          }
       }

 Add code to the execute method to do the actual driving.
 All that is needed is to get the Joystick objects for the left and right drive joysticks and pass them to the Drive Train subsystem.
-The subsystem just uses them for the tank steering method on its RobotDrive object.
+The subsystem just uses them for the tank steering method on its differentialDrive object.
 And we get tank steering.

 We also filled in the ``end()`` and ``interrupted()`` methods so that when this command is interrupted or stopped, the motors will be stopped as a safety precaution.